pi-apps/radio-for-us/README.md

 # RadioForUs
-RadioForUs Repository.
+RadioForUs.
 First app in Pi Ecosystem to listen radio stations around the World.
 Pi Hackathon winner at August, 2023: https://minepi.com/blog/august-2023-hackathon/

 Made in Wordpress, Odoo, PHP and JavaScript.
 RadioForUs connects with LatinChain Platform being partner of that Pi App.

-RadioForUs_wordpress/ contains the theme of RadioStations for Wordpress, enough to run a RadioStation list.
-It contains complete algorithms to control RadioStations with JavaScript.
+RadioForUs_wordpress/ contains the theme of Radio Stations for Wordpress.
+It contains complete algorithms to control Radio Stations with JavaScript.

 Run it in Astra wordpress theme.
+Read https://github.com/pi-apps/radio-for-us/blob/main/SECURITY.md, for suported versions.

 # Pi Payment server side